SeanWong24/json-expr/README.md

 # JsonEx

-JsonEx is a customizable expression syntax that allows you to define and execute logic securely.
+JsonEx is a JSON-based customizable expression syntax that allows you to define and execute logic securely.
 By controlling the set of available built-in functions, it provides the flexibility for a wide range of tasks, from simple calculations to more advanced logic, all within a safe execution environment.

 JsonEx enables secure dynamic logic for use cases like automation, configuration, and rule execution.
 Its customizable function set allows for